Letter before Claim for Unpaid Debt Debt Protocol Fill out the template

 If the debtor does not respond or make a payment within 30 days of the date of the letter, the creditor may then take steps to issue court proceedings.

-The Civil Procedure Rules, the Pre-action Protocol for Debt Claims (Debt Protocol) and the overarching Practice direction on Pre-Action Conduct and Protocols (Pre-Action PD) apply to claims of this nature.
+The Civil Procedure Rules - the Pre-action Protocol for Debt Claims (Debt Protocol) apply to debts of this nature.

 The Law of Property Act 1925 governs the assignment of debts.